CodEZ47/petclinic-ci-lab/README.md

 java -jar target/*.jar
 ```

-(On Windows, or if your shell doesn't expa

-nd the glob, you might need to specify the JAR file name explicitly on the command line at the end there.)
+(On Windows, or if your shell doesn't expand the glob, you might need to specify the JAR file name explicitly on the command line at the end there.)

 You can then access the Petclinic at [http://localhost:8080/](http://localhost:8080/).